danathughes/neuron/README.md

 - Vulkan DX11, and DX12 support

 # License
-DFE is and always will be free, and therefore released under the MIT License.
+DFE is and always will be free, and therefore released under the GNU GPL v3.